gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

   This code clears all references to every taxonomy term referenced by a new published node.

 5. Enable our new custom module and commit your code.
-Lastly, clear all caches so that the new hook you added is detected by Drupal
+Lastly, clear all caches so that the new hook you added is detected by Drupal.

   ```
   terminus drush $TERMINUS_SITE.dev -- en custom_cache_tags -y